 Taking action to control your risk factors can help prevent or delay a stroke.
 If you’ve already had a stroke, these actions can help prevent another one.

-For more information about lifestyle changes, go to “How Is a Stroke Treated?”
+For more information about healthy lifestyle changes, go to “How Is a Stroke Treated?”
 If lifestyle changes are not enough, you also may need medicines to control your stroke risk factors.
 Take all of your medicines as your doctor prescribes.

 If you’ve had a transient ischemic attack (TIA), don’t ignore it.
 It’s important for your doctor to find the cause of the TIA so you can take steps to prevent a stroke.